 While GL-iNet uses OpenWRT firmware, which is open source, there are at least two capable of having their firmware flashed to DD-WRT, arguably the most secure firmware, and also open source.
 This article gives a brief description of the differences among OpenWRT, DD-WRT and Tomato.
 For a complete list of routers that have the capability of running DD-WRT visit this page.

-GL-AR150 White (similar to the Mango)
+GL-AR150 White (similar to the Shadow)

-GL-AR300M Shadow (also a small pocket router)
+GL-AR300M Shadow (also a small pocket router, a personal favorite travel router)

 GL-AR150 White Mini Router